 For years I have been searching in vain for that perfect fondant.
 I don't want much (LOL), just something that tastes good, is easy to work with, doesn’t tear or develop elephant skin, takes color well, doesn’t form bubbles, and hides the imperfections in the cake below.
 I think I have tried about 11 different bands, and while each fondant does well in one or two categories, none of the fondants have gotten high marks in all the categories.

-(If you want to read about other fondants I've tested you can checkout the 7 fondant comparison, the Via Roma, the Cake Craft, the Carma Massa , and the Dream comparison.)
+(If you want to read about other fondants I've tested you can checkout the 7 fondant comparison, the Via Roma, the Cake Craft, the Carma Massa, the Dream, the Renshaw, and the Fantasia comparison.)

 So my never ending search for the perfect fondant continues.
 The 12th fondant that I'm testing is: